Reports of little to no air conditioning in Ouachita Parish school buses

 I’m concerned and confused as to why our local officials have shut down school make it a half day or simply make it mandatory for students to be picked up by cars.Roxie Johnston, Concerned Parent.

-Ouachita Parish has about 200 total school buses and some of them currently have little to no air conditioning and with this brutal heat wave its raising concern among parents.
+Ouachita Parish has about 200 total school buses, and some of them are without air conditioning in this brutal heat wave, raising concerns among parents.
 Some parents say students are coming home and complaining of symptoms that are related to heat illnesses.

 You have kids coming home that are puking, having headaches, nosebleeds, some have even experienced faintness.
 With nine people that have died within two weeks of this heat wave I think we would want to be proactive instead of reacting and just waiting on something tragic to happen in Ouachita Parish.Roxie Johnston, Concerned Parent.